kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 ---------------------------------------------------------

-## Equilibrium of CDA in the BCS Model
+## Equilibrium of CDA in the BCS Model (main feature)

 * No asymmetric info, no inventory costs, everyone risk neutral.
-Yet, Bertrand competition (zero bid-ask spread) does not happen.
+Yet, Bertrand competition does not happen: Eqm spread > 0.

 * This is due to sniping incentives:

-    * When V jumps, the maker sends a replace order, and everyone else tries to buy (sell) the stale quote and liquidate at new fundamental ("snipe").
+    * When $ V(t) $ jumps, the maker sends a replace order, and everyone else tries to buy (sell) the stale quote and liquidate at new fundamental ("snipe").

     * Sniping probability $ \frac{N-1}{N} $